Even if you are unsure whether you have a workers' compensation claim, you are wise to discuss your injury with a

 If you suffered injury as an independent contractor, the law looks at the totality of circumstances to determine if you were, in fact, an employee entitled to benefits.
 If your employer did not have insurance, we still can help you obtain workers' compensation benefits.

 If you had an injury years ago, or if you need additional medical treatment that you were not given previously when your case was closed, we can help to reopen your case.
 If your case was filed properly, you may be protected for the rest of your life.
 If your job situation has changed, we can do a rearrangement to have your checks increased.

 If you have an award from the Arizona Industrial Commission that is not final, it can be appealed.
 We can request a hearing for review.

-Contact a Phoenix workers' compensation lawyer today to learn whether you have a case.
+Contact a lawyer today to learn whether you have a case regarding your work injuries.
 The statute of limitations allows one year to file a claim for workman's comp benefits.
 It is best to consult a lawyer as soon as possible.